 Synapse reviews electric utility Integrated Resource Plans (IRP) and pre-approval applications in-depth.
 Synapse has the ability to run nearly every capacity expansion or production-cost model used by utilities to replicate, assess, and improve resource planning outcomes.
 This unique ability, paired with our insight into modeling techniques and assumptions, allows us to provide analyses and review at an unparalleled level of depth.

 - Reviewing the technical and economic aspects of supply- and demand-side resources

 - Evaluating the risk and impact of state and federal regulations, both existing and emerging, on planning assumptions

-- Assessing the analytical processes used to evaluate resource choices and plans to increase capacity
+- Assessing the analytical processes used to evaluate resource choices

 - Conducting detailed technical analysis using electricity production-cost and capacity expansion models